wjt/fedc-2021-talk/talk.md

     size: 80621214
 ```

-Here's another example for Unity Hub, which is a app which can be used in turn to download and run Unity, the popular game development platform.
+Here's another example, this time using YAML syntax.
+It's for Unity Hub, which is a app which can be used in turn to download and run Unity, the popular game development platform.
 Unity Hub is distributed as an AppImage file, which funnily enough is a competing Linux app distribution tool.
 Flatpak External Data Checker has special handling for `.AppImage` files – it unpacks them to find the version number within.

 This is an example of the situation I described earlier, where each new version is published at the same URL as the old one; so every time a new version of Unity Hub is released, the Flatpak can't be installed until its manifest is updated on Flathub.
+We actually forgot to add this app to the big Endless Jenkins job once it was accepted on Flathub, and it broke almost immediately without us noticing.

 Generally, a human being is expected to have tested that an app update works before publishing it on Flathub, so the external data checker just opens a pull request and waits for a human to merge it.
 But in this case, it detects that the existing version on Flathub is broken, and will automatically merge its own PR if its CI checks pass.